GreyKeyStudios/Blog/_posts/2025-04-01-welcome-to-the-grey-key-blog.md

 Welcome to the official blog of **Grey Key Studios** — a space where I document my creative and technical projects across cybersecurity, music production, AI development, and indie game design.

 This blog exists as both a **living resume** and a **personal lab notebook**.
-Here, you'll find deep dives into what I'm working on, what I’m learning, what goes wrong (often), and how I solve it.
+Here, you'll find deep dives into what I'm working on, what I'm learning, what goes wrong (often), and how I solve it.
 Every post reflects real work that you can find in my [GitHub repositories](https://github.com/yourusername), complete with code, configs, screenshots, and lessons learned.

 ---